haleemur/sql-style-guide/sql_style_guide.md

     GROUP BY 1

-This is clear in this context, but joining to `cancelled_reservation` with the aliasing convention yields the abbreviation `cr`.
+The alias is clear in this context, but joining to `cancelled_reservation` with the same aliasing convention yields the abbreviation `cr`.
 Joined again to `credit_card` may produce `cc`.
 At which point this convention starts to show its lackings.

 ### Good all the times